khakhalin/carsharing101/01_natural_behavior.md

 What does it mean for our business?
 It means that some of these locations were good (lots of rentals), and some of them were bad (few rentals), and still the cars distributed about equally among them.
 And when at the smallest demand location cars were idling, with long waiting times between rentals, were were probably wasting money, as we were still paying for these cars, but they weren't generating a profit.

-> [!WARNING]
+> [!NOTE]
 > Cars tend to distribute uniformly across all of your locations.
-Because of that, low-demand locations make cars idle for longer, which is bad for the business.
+Because of that, low-demand locations make cars idle for longer, which is of course bad for the business.

 Can we make these financial intuitions a bit more precise?
 Of course we can: let's remember what we learned about CM1 and CM2 profits in the Chapter 0, and try to apply this logic to this case.

-## Spatial CM2: the theory
+## Spatial CM2: The Theory

 Now that we operate a group of parking stations within a city (even if, for now, a virtual one), we have an important question to answer: **Which of these locations are profitabe, and which ones are not?
 How to tell that?**